-Back up the database after any configuration changes, including changes to global fault policies, callback classes for workflows and resource bundles that can potentially be outside the suitcase).
+Back up the Administration Server domain directories.
+Back up the database after any configuration changes, including changes to global fault policies, callback classes for workflows and resource bundles that can potentially be outside the suitcase.
 Also back up the database after deploying a new composite or redeploying a composite.